rt-net/stack-chan/firmware/docs/getting-started.md

 [日本語](./getting-started_ja.md)

-Stack-chan can be developed on Windows 11, MacOS, and Linux.For Windows 11, please refer to the environment setup procedure using WSL2.
+Stack-chan can be developed on Windows 11, MacOS, and Linux.
+For Windows 11, please refer to the setup instructions using WSL2.
+Here, we will outline the development environment setup for MacOS/Linux (operation on MacOS has not been verified).

 * **[(WSL2) Windows 11 Stack-chan Environment Setup Manual (Japanese)](./getting-started-wsl2_ja.md)**